Higher-Form Subsystem Symmetry Breaking: Subdimensional Criticality and Fracton Phase Transitions

 \paragraph{Higher-form global symmetries}\mbox{}\\ The idea of a higher-form global symmetry is by now standard, see e.g.\ Ref.~\cite{gaiotto2015generalized} for a careful discussion and background references.
 In the continuum, the rough intuition is that a $(d+1)$-dimensional theory has a $q$-form symmetry group $G^{(q)}$ if it admits topological symmetry operators $U_g(M^{(d-q)})$ supported on $M^{(d-q)}$ for each $g\in G$ and each $(d-q)$-dimensional submanifold $M^{(d-q)}$ of spacetime, and if those operators further furnish a representation of $G$ in the sense that

 for each $(d-q)$-dimensional submanifold $M^{(d-q)}$.
 What is meant when one says that the $U_g(M^{(d-q)})$ are topological is that their correlation functions should not be sensitive to deformations of $M^{(d-q)}$, provided that one is careful not to deform $M^{(d-q)}$ through an operator which is charged under the symmetry.
-(As the name suggests, the charged operators of a $q$-form symmetry are supported on $q$-dimensional submanifolds of spacetime.)
+As the name suggests, the charged operators of a $q$-form symmetry are supported on $q$-dimensional submanifolds of spacetime.
+Furthermore, we only consider a topological operator to contribute to a $q$-form symmetry group if there exists a $q$-dimensional operator which is charged under it; thus we exclude e.g.\ the ``porous'' $0$-form symmetries of \cite{Roumpedakis:2022aik} which act on lines but are blind to local operators.

 If we take $M^{(d-q)}$ to be defined at a fixed instant of time, then we obtain an extended operator which acts on the Hilbert space of the theory; on the lattice such $U_g(M^{(d-q)})$ manifest themselves as extended unitary operators which commute with the Hamiltonian.
 A notable example which we review shortly is Kitaev's toric code, which admits a $\mathbb{Z}_2\times\mathbb{Z}_2$ one-form symmetry group, and whose associated symmetry operators are simply the string operators of Ref.~\cite{kitaev2003fault}.